rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Late Wittgenstein
 -   @Wittgenstein_2009_Philosophical_Investigations\. *Philosophical Investigations*.
 -   Instrumentalist and pragmatist
--   An imprtant project is to understand the differences between early (*TLP*) and late (*PI*) Wittgenstein.
+-   An important project is to understand the differences between early (*TLP*) and late (*PI*) Wittgenstein.
 It is quite the about-face.
-    -   TLP: Language has a structure that can be mapped onto (meaning) the logical structure of the world
+    -   TLP: Language has a structure that can be mapped onto (meaning) the logical structure of the world.
+Logicism.
     -   PI: The meaning of a word is its use.
+Constructivism/Intuitionism.

 Wittgenstein in *PI*: